uriweb/uri-tedx/README.md

 It is designed to be evergreen, and replaces the [uri-tedx-2018](https://github.com/uriweb/uri-tedx-2018) annual theme.

-## What's new in 2.1.0-beta
+## What's new in 2.1.0

-**THIS IS A BETA VERSION.
-For stable installations, use [v2.0.2](https://github.com/uriweb/uri-tedx/releases/tag/2.0.2)**

 * Adds styles and scripts for the 2019 speakers page
 * Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-tedx/pull/8/commits) and the [issue tracker](https://github.com/uriweb/uri-tedx/issues).

-## New in 2.0.2

-URI TEDx 2.0.2 is a bug fix release.

-* Corrects Open Graph data
-* Updates YouTube footer link
-* Other minor bugs and style updates

-For complete details, see the [commit history](https://github.com/uriweb/uri-tedx/pull/6/commits) and the [issue tracker](https://github.com/uriweb/uri-tedx/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-tedx/pull/10/commits) and the [issue tracker](https://github.com/uriweb/uri-tedx/issues).

 ## How do I get set up?